Learning to traverse convective flows at moderate to high Rayleigh numbers: Results and discussion

-To clarify the limiting behaviours implied by the reward decomposition, figure~\ref{fig:reward_limits} compares trajectories in the two limiting cases, including time reward only ($R/Q \to \infty$) and energy penalty only ($R/Q \to 0$).
-In figure~\ref{fig:reward_limits}$(a,b)$, the particle prioritises rapid progress, maintains a higher instantaneous speed (as indicated by the trajectory colouring), and follows plume-assisted pathways that cut through roll boundaries and near-wall shear layers.
-With $\mathcal{A}_{\max}=2.5$, the trajectory already threads transient openings in the large-scale circulation.
-Increasing the bound to $\mathcal{A}_{\max}=10$ mainly straightens the trajectory and reduces residence near stagnation regions, thereby shortening the traversal time without altering the overall strategy.
-While our principal quantitative analyses focus on $\mathcal{A}_{\max} \in [0,5]$ to study flow-assisted transport, the larger bound $\mathcal{A}_{\max}=10$ is used here only for illustration.
-It demonstrates the limiting behaviour when the control amplitude is sufficiently large, confirming that the essential features of these reward-driven strategies persist even when the agent can readily overpower the local flow.
-Figure~\ref{fig:reward_limits}$(c,d)$ shows the complementary condition in which only the energy penalty is applied.
-In this case, the RL-controlled self-propelled particle minimises its propulsive acceleration, aligns with the local circulation of the large-scale roll, and is advected onto nearly closed orbits that aovid plume-ejection and impingement regions.
+To clarify the limiting behaviours implied by the reward decomposition, figure~\ref{fig:reward_limits} compares trajectories in the two limiting cases: time reward only (\(R/Q \to \infty\)) and energy penalty only (\(R/Q \to 0\)).
+In figures \ref{fig:reward_limits}(\textit{a}) and \ref{fig:reward_limits}(\textit{b}), the particle prioritises rapid progress, maintains a higher instantaneous speed (as indicated by the trajectory colouring) and follows plume-assisted pathways that cut through roll boundaries and near-wall shear layers.
+With \(\mathcal{A}_{\max}=2.5\), the trajectory already threads transient openings in the LSC.
+Increasing the bound to \(\mathcal{A}_{\max}=10\) mainly straightens the trajectory and reduces residence near stagnation regions, thereby shortening the traversal time without altering the overall strategy.
+While our principal quantitative analyses focus on \(\mathcal{A}_{\max}\in[0,5]\) to study flow-assisted transport, the larger bound \(\mathcal{A}_{\max}=10\) is used here only for illustration.
+It demonstrates the limiting behaviour when the control amplitude is sufficiently large, suggesting that the main features of these reward-driven strategies persist even when the agent can readily overpower the local flow.
+Figures~\ref{fig:reward_limits}(\textit{c}) and \ref{fig:reward_limits}(\textit{d}) show the complementary condition in which only the energy penalty is applied.
+In this case, the RL-controlled self-propelled particle minimises its propulsive acceleration, aligns with the local circulation of the large-scale roll and is advected onto nearly closed orbits that avoid plume-ejection and plume-impingement regions.
 The particle repeatedly recirculates within a single convection cell, lingering near separatrices and stagnation saddles rather than using propulsive effort to cross them.
-Even when the actuation bound is increased from $\mathcal{A}_{\max}=2.5$ (see figure~\ref{fig:reward_limits}$c$) to $\mathcal{A}_{\max}=10$ (see figure~\ref{fig:reward_limits}$d$), the motion remains confined to the roll and the prescribed horizontal displacement is not completed within the allowed time.
-These examples demonstrate that, when rapid progress is not explicitly encouraged, energy-saving behaviour leads to attachment to the large-scale circulation and poor reachability, whereas time-oriented control exploits intermittent transport pathways to overcome barriers.
-A higher $\mathcal{A}_{\max}$ then acts mainly to accelerate crossing rather than to change the underlying navigation logic.
+Even when the actuation bound is increased from \(\mathcal{A}_{\max}=2.5\) (see figure~\ref{fig:reward_limits}\textit{c}) to \(\mathcal{A}_{\max}=10\) (see figure~\ref{fig:reward_limits}\textit{d}), the motion remains confined to the roll and the prescribed horizontal displacement is not completed within the allowed time.
+These examples show that, when rapid progress is not encouraged, energy-saving behaviour leads to attachment to the LSC and poor reachability, whereas time-oriented control exploits intermittent transport pathways to cross barriers.
+A higher \(\mathcal{A}_{\max}\) then acts mainly to accelerate crossing rather than to change the underlying navigation logic.